-Popovers are similar to Yorkshire puddings, which are baked with the drippings from roasted meats instead of melted butter or cooking spray.
+Popovers are similar to British Yorkshire puddings, which are baked with the drippings from roasted meats instead of melted butter or cooking spray.
 The base of both batters is a simple mixture of milk, eggs, flour, and salt.

-Some recipes call for using a blender, but I’ve found that hand-mixing with a whisk produces a more tender final product and doesn’t take much longer.
+Some popover recipes call for using a blender, but I’ve found that hand-mixing with a whisk produces a more tender final product and doesn’t take much longer.

 The ratio of wet to dry ingredients will yield a thin batter, somewhere between the consistency of half and half and heavy cream.
 The liquids create the steam needed to make the batter rise, puff, and form the popover’s characteristically hollow center.

-First, your popover pan needs to be preheated with your oven so that you’re pouring the batter into hot wells.
+- Your popover pan needs to be preheated with your oven so that you’re pouring the batter into hot wells.

-Second, your eggs and milk should be at room temperature.
+- The eggs and milk should be at room temperature.
 Batter made with chilled ingredients will not rise as well.

-Start the popovers in an extra-hot oven (425 degrees F), lowering the temperature after they’ve “popped” (20 minutes) and baking until golden.
+- Start the popovers in an extra-hot oven (425 degrees F), lowering the temperature after they’ve “popped” (20 minutes) and baking until golden.
 I’ve found that the deeper the color, the better the popovers retain their shape.

-Resist the temptation to open the oven door during baking, or your popovers will deflate!
+- Resist the temptation to open the oven door during baking, or your popovers will deflate!

-Much like soufflés, popovers are best served immediately after baking.
+- Much like soufflés, popovers are best served immediately after baking.
 As soon as they come out of the oven, pierce the top or side of each roll with the tip of a knife to release the steam.
 This will help them hold their shape and texture for a few extra minutes.

 If you don’t have a popover pan (I’ve used a 12-cup mini popover pan here), a standard muffin tin also works well.
 Popover pans have deeper, straight walls, which will encourage a higher rise.
 Though they will be shorter and a bit wider, rolls baked in a muffin tin are still delicious!

-Bacon and Goat Cheese Popovers
+Popovers Recipe with Bacon and Goat Cheese